Back Home Next

 Course

 If this is your first time Orienteering, even if you have prior map reading experience, we recommend that you do the White level course.
-This course is designed for beginners, is set along well-defined trails or linear features, and is typically 3km or less, which means the optimum winning time is 30 minutes.
-If you do well on the White course, you may go out on the next level course afterwards at no additional charge.
+This course is designed for beginners, is set along well-defined trails or linear features, and is typically 2.5km or less.

 Here is a short description of the courses we typically offer at local meets: